Thailand in October – Rainy Season Truth + Best Tips

 Festivals in October

-October is a month full of local culture and colorful events — some of which only happen this time of year:
+October is packed with local culture and events that only happen at this time of year.

 Vegetarian Festival (Tesagan Gin Je)